tinkerbell/tinkerbell-docs/docs/contrib/index.md

 Currently, we are doing a lot of work around:

-- CI/CD - not only for our projects but also for the reusable actions we ship to [ArtifactHub].
+- CI/CD - not only for our projects but also for the reusable actions we ship to [Artifact Hub].
   You can find them in the [tinkerbell/hub] repo.
 - We are refactoring our Go binaries to be friendly and flexible using Cobra and Viper.
 - We have to write an end-to-end testing framework that we can use to run integration tests on the entire project.